 Focusing Our Design Efforts

 We focused on the application admin experience in response to frequent enhancement requests and feedback from sales cycles.
 Admin workflows were consistently cited as complex and time-consuming, signaling a clear need for deeper UX research to guide meaningful improvements.
+We also aligned our design work with a broader engineering effort to re-architect the application.
+Moving to a cloud-based platform created new opportunities to connect workflows, surface troubleshooting information, and support efficiency.

 Persona